Algebraic valuation ring extensions as limits of complete intersection algebras: Introduction

 A {\em complete intersection} $V$-algebra essentially of finite type is a local $V$-algebra of type $C/(P)$, where $C$ is a localization of a polynomial $V$-algebra of finite type and $P$ is a regular sequence of elements of $C$.
 Theorem \ref{T} stated below says that $V'$ is a filtered union of its $V$-subalgebras of type $C/(P)$.
 Since $V'$ is local it is enough to say that $V'$ is a filtered union of its $V$-subalgebras of type $T_h/(P)$, $T$ being a polynomial $V$-algebra of finite type, $0\not =h\in T$ and $P$ is a regular sequence of elements of $T$.
 Clearly, $ T_h$ is a smooth $V$-algebra and in fact it is enough to say that $V'$ is a filtered union of its $V$-subalgebras of type $G/(P)$, where $G$ is a smooth $V$-algebra of finite type and $P$ is a regular sequence of elements of $G$.
 Conversely, a $V$-algebra of such type $G/(P)$ has the form $T_h/(P)$ for some $T,h,P$ using \cite[Theorem 2.5]{S}.
 By abuse we understand by a {\em complete intersection } $V$-algebra of finite type a $V$-algebra of such type $G/(P)$, or $T_h/(P)$ which are not assumed to be flat over $V$.

 The goal of this paper is to establish the following theorem.

 \begin{Theorem} Let $ V'$ be an immediate extension of a valuation ring $V$ and $K\subset K'$ the fraction field extension.
-If $K'/K$ is algebraic then $V'$ is a filtered union of its complete intersection $V$-subalgebras of finite type. \end{Theorem}
+If $K'/K$ is algebraic then $V'$ is a filtered union of its complete intersection $V$-subalgebras of finite type. \end{Theorem} The proof relies on Proposition \ref{pr} which uses hard results from \cite{P1}.
+Lemma \ref{1} is the first step in the proof of Proposition \ref{pr}.

+We owe thanks to Arnab Kundu who hinted us a gap in the proof of a former version of this paper.

 0.5 cm